Examples of projects

 On behalf of WASTE, I prepared an overview of practical sanitation solutions for areas that are frequently flooded in Bangladesh as part of the SANTE project with Unesco IHE and IRC.

-For the Unicef-led WASH Cluster, I developed and executed a training in the field of household sanitation and wastewater reuse in the Occupied Palestine Territory: Assessment sanitation conditions in the field / An appropriate sustainable sanitation technology mix / A 3-day training course for WASH Cluster Partners in Ramallah and Gaza / Training manual with elaborate description and design approach for selected dry, wet, community based sanitation and septage management / Focus on immediate improvements in the field and grey water reuse.
+For the Unicef-led WASH Cluster, I developed and executed a training in the field of household sanitation and wastewater reuse in the Occupied Palestine Territory: Assessment sanitation conditions in the field / An appropriate sustainable sanitation technology mix / A three-day training course for WASH Cluster Partners in Ramallah and Gaza / Training manual with elaborate description and design approach for selected dry, wet, community based sanitation and septage management / Focus on immediate improvements in the field and grey water reuse.

 Water and wastewater consultancy Eco-Region Pemongkong / Masterplan Tanjung Ringgit Lombok - Indonesia